containerbuildsystem/osbs-docs/docs/multiarch.rst

 Image manifests (from worker builds)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The image manifests will be tagged using a unique tag include the
+The image manifests will be tagged using a unique tag including the
 timestamp and platform name.

 Manifest lists (from orchestrator build)